VertaAI/modeldb/client/verta/docs/overview/deployment.rst

 =============

 Verta also provides integrations into popular tools such as Jenkins to automate the package and release of models.
-Check out |jenkins| Jenkins pipeline to automate the model release process.
+Check out |this| Jenkins pipeline to automate the model release process.

-.. |jenkins| raw:: html
+.. |this| raw:: html

    <a href="https://github.com/VertaAI/modeldb/tree/master/demos/03-20-mdb-jenkins-prom" target="_blank">this</a>